alecmaly/blog/_posts/2021/2021-12-8-Game-Hacking-Extracting-Meshes-to-Make-a-Minimap-HUD.md

 (2) search for the Mesh<br>
 (3) select the Mesh (make sure the Type = Mesh)

-Then select ‘Export > Selected Assets’
+Then select 'Export > Selected Assets'

 ![asset studio render](/assets/posts/2021-12-8-Game-Hacking-Extracting-Meshes-to-Make-a-Minimap-HUD/2021-12-08-14-05-37.png)